google/digitalbuildings/ontology/docs/ontology_config.md

 *   fields follow construction rules
 *   only defined states are assigned to fields
 *   each state is only defined once in a multi-state group for a field
-*   default value range maps have exactly two entries: one "min" and one "max"
-*   default value ranges have a min that is less than the max

 #### Elevating Fields